Shashikala Siriwardene

 Hettimulla Appuhamilage Shashikala Dedunu Siriwardene (born 14 February 1985 in Colombo, Sri Lanka), known as Shashikala Siriwardene, is a Sri Lankan former cricketer who captained the Sri Lankan women's cricket team in WODIs.
-She is the only woman cricketer to take 100 wickets in WODIs for Sri Lanka, and thus the only female Sri Lankan to combine this with 1000+ runs.
+She is Sri Lanka's only woman cricketer to take 100 wickets in WODIs, and the only female Sri Lankan to combine this with 1,000+ runs.
 She is also the all-time leading wicket taker for Sri Lanka in WT20I with 77 scalps.
-She played for Sri Lanka internationally from 2003 to 2020 in a career spanning about 17 years.
+She played for Sri Lanka internationally in a career spanning 17 years, from 2003 to 2020.

-She is also the longest serving member of the Sri Lankan women's cricket team and is also widely regarded as mother figure of Sri Lankan women's cricket.
-She has captained Sri Lanka in two Women's Cricket World Cup campaigns in 2009 and in 2013.
+She is also the longest serving member of the Sri Lankan women's cricket team and is also widely regarded as the mother figure of Sri Lankan women's cricket.
+She has captained Sri Lanka in two Women's Cricket World Cup campaigns, in 2009 and in 2013.
 She is a former student of President's College, Sri Jayawardenapura Kotte.
-She was also sidelined from international cricket during her late career due to injury concerns.
+Injury concerns kept her sidelined from international cricket towards the end of her career.
 In addition to her cricketing career, she has also worked as a human resource assistant for clothing firm Slimline.
 She is also attached with Sri Lanka Navy since 2011 and also represents Sri Lanka Navy in domestic circuit.